ianmaclarty/amulet/sphinx/math.rst

         0 & 0 & 1
     \end{bmatrix}

-We can also pass the individual elements of the matrix as arguments to one of the constructors.
+You can also pass the individual elements of the matrix as arguments to one of the constructors.
 These can either be numbers or vectors or a mix of the two.
 As the constructor arguments are consumed from left to right, the matrix is filled in column by column.
 This convention is also